ekohilas/args-amazing-or-approaching/canberra-python-2025/slides.md

 map(**params)
 ```

-But if this is how javascript named parameters work, what happens in python, if we pass extra keyword arguments into a python function?
+But if this is how JavaScript named parameters work, what happens in python, if we pass extra keyword arguments into a python function?

 ------
 ```python[11]